dusking/solen/README.md

-Tiny Transfer
+Solen - A Solana Token Util
 ====

-This is a Solana Py wrapper for token transfer.
+This library aim to handle the RPC commands for a Solana based Token.

 **Note: This is experimental software for a young ecosystem.